Depart-de-Sentier/happy_family/README.md

 * It uses the `/` character for separating strings, though this can appear in elementary flow names and contexts, and therefore requires escaping (not trivial for all users).
 A better alternative is to specify the separation character in the metadata, and to choose a character or character group which doesn't appear in the data.
 * It doesn't have a proper [implementation of regionalization](https://link.springer.com/article/10.1007/s11367-018-1539-4).
 * It assumes the use of [one elementary flow mapping list](https://github.com/USEPA/Federal-LCA-Commons-Elementary-Flow-List).

-Proposal:

-Merge the lciafmt and UNEP formats to include `datapackage.json`, maps of regionalized CFs, and unambiguous identification of elementary flow nomenclatures (based on proposal 1).

 Conditions for success:

 * Buy in from US EPA and ecoinvent.
 This would be enough to push the LCIA community (IMHO).